mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~
 application_secret_[sender]_[0] = astree_node_[N]_secret

-handshake_secret_[sender]_[0] =
+handshake_secret_[sender]_[0]_ =
     ExpandWithLabel(handshake_secret, "hs", [sender], nonce_length)
 ~~~~~

 The base secret for each sender is used to initiate a symmetric hash ratchet which generates a sequence of keys and nonces.
-The sender uses the j-th key/nonce pair in the sequence to encrypt (using the AEAD) the j-th message they send during that epoch.
+The sender uses the j-th key/nonce pair in the sequence to encrypt (using the AEAD) the j-th message to send during that epoch.
 In particular, each key/nonce pair MUST NOT be used to encrypt more than one message.

 Keys, nonces and secrets of ratchets are derived using DeriveAppSecret.
 The context in a given call consists of the index